 T-21 was established to meet the needs of the adult members of the Peterborough Area Down’s Syndrome Group, which was founded in 1998.
 We recognised the challenges our young people face in finding their place in the world as they reach their teenage and early adult years.
 Like all young people, they need friendship and support, but also the opportunity to gain new skills and enjoy social interaction, both in the workplace and the wider community.

-Our plan is to build and run a village café that will be staffed by young people with Down’s Syndrome.
+Our plan has been to build and run a village café that will be staffed by young people with Down’s Syndrome.
 We also hope to partner with local businesses and educational institutions, to ensure the highest standards of performance in all our operations.